kylegrover/kylegrover.github.io/services/static-sites.md

 ## "Is a Static Site Right for Me?"

-#### Probably!
-Unless your website needs to be _really_ complicated
+Probably!
+Unless your website needs to be _really_ complicated.
+There are a lot of reasons to love static websites:

-* Zero maintenance
+* Zero maintenance required
-* Unhackable
+* Unhackable, literally
 * Lightning fast

-...there are lots of reasons to love static websites.

-### What are the limitations of Static Sites?
+### But what are the limitations of Static Sites?

 You can accomplish just about _anything_ with a static site, but there are quite a few things that require a 3rd party service that may or may not cost money, depending on your needs and usage.
 Some services you might have to pay for if you have a static site include: